 Rail services in south Wales run from Fishguard on the south-west tip of Wales through Swansea, Cardiff and Newport via Reading into London Paddington.
 From here it’s a 20 minute journey on the London Underground to St Pancras.

-Eurostar runs direct services to Paris, Brussels, Amsterdam, Rotterdam, Lyon, Lille and Disneyland Paris (and during the summer a direct train to Avignon and Marseille and the winter there’s a direct ‘ski train’ service to Moûtiers, Aime-la-Plagne and Bourg-St-Maurice).
+Eurostar runs direct services to Paris, Brussels, Amsterdam, Rotterdam, Lyon, Lille and Disneyland Paris (and in the winter there’s a ‘ski train’ service via Lille to Moûtiers, Aime-la-Plagne and Bourg-St-Maurice).

 You can buy through-tickets that start outside of London and go beyond Eurostar’s destinations travelling with local operators.
 If you are travelling with a bike, check which routes accept bikes.
 The fee is around £30.
 Dogs are not permitted on Eurostar except guide dogs.